rhomobile/rhomobile-docs/eb/en/edge/api/SimulScan.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>The length of time, in milliseconds that the processing engine has to recognize the image from the provided template.
-From 0 to 20000 in increments of 100.</p>
+The length of time, in milliseconds that the processing engine has to recognize the image from the provided template.
+From 0 to 20000 in increments of 100.
 ####Params
 <p><strong>Default:</strong> 15000</p>
 ####Access